-Besides bank transfer and cryptocurrency, we also receive payment via Wise.com (formerly known as TransferWise).
+Besides bank transfer, PayPal, and cryptocurrency, we also receive payment via Wise.com (formerly known as TransferWise).

 Most clients would like to choose bank transfer for better accountability, and besides making payment directly from your bank account, we also recommend using Wise.com (primarily for non-US customers), as they offer a much better exchange rate and minimum transfer fees.

 And the whole transfer process usually is faster than other types of bank transfers.
 In our case, we often receive the transfer in our bank account within 10 minutes during business hours (Monday to Friday).

 Why Do We Use Wise?

 - Wise is well-known for its low-cost money transfers.
 They’re often the cheapest option compared to other wire transfer methods, or almost always in the top three least expensive.

 - We also want to help our clients to get the real exchange rate, so they can dodge those nasty, hidden fees that some other providers charge.
 If you are not in the US, most likely your credit card will charge you a higher exchange rate compared to Wise.

 - It’s safe.
 Wise is properly regulated by the Financial Crimes Enforcement Network (FinCEN) in the USA and other agencies around the world.
 They also use the latest encryption technology and security.

 - Not to mention that Wise is also quick and easy to use.
 You can simply create an account and get everything up and running quickly after your account is verified.

 If you want to use Wise to pay your invoice, please follow the steps below, so you can rest assured that your payment will be sent to us.